The Principle of the Fermionic Projector, Chapters 0-4: Normalization of the Fermionic States

 On the left side of~(\ref{eq:2d}) we substitute~(\ref{eq:2b}) and the operator product expansions of Theorem~\ref{Thm2}.
 Using~(\ref{eq:2e}), the resulting operator products are all finite and can be estimated using the relations \beq \int_0^\delta d\mu \int_0^\delta d\mu' \left(\cdots A_{+\mu} \right)^{(a \alpha)}_{(b \beta)} \: \left(A_{+\mu'} \cdots \right)^{(b \beta')}_{(c \gamma)} \;=\; c^{-1}\: {\mathcal{O}}(\delta^2) \;, \eeq where each factor~$A$ stands for $p$, $k$ or $s$.
 This gives~(\ref{eq:2d}). \QED

 At this point we can make a remark on the name ``partial trace.''
-The notion of a trace suggests that two matrix indices should be set equal and summed over; thus one may want to define the fermionic projector instead of~(\ref{part}) by
+The notion of a trace suggests that two matrix indices should be set equal and summed over; thus one may want to define the fermionic projector instead of~(\ref{part}) by\footnote{{\textsf{Online version}:} This potential source of confusion is the reason why in more recent works on the fermionic projector, the partial trace is referred to as the {\em{sectorial projection}}.}

 This alternative definition suffers from the following problem.
 The off-diagonal elements of~$P^{(a \alpha)}_{(b \beta)}$, $\alpha \neq \beta$, are important to make the auxiliary fermionic projector idempotent, because